 called "Church on the Blood" was built on the site.

 It's early afternoon here in Western Siberia .
-We departed from Omsk in the morning and will arrive in Novosibirsk in 3 hours.
-The weather is fine,
+We departed from Omsk Novosibirsk

 Day 4